a-da/python-ciur/README.rst

    :alt: PyPI Version

 Ciur is a scrapper layer for developing.

-Move all scrapper code into separate layer.
+Export all scrapper related code into separate layer.

 If you are annoyed from sql spaghetti inside php and inline css inside html THEN you also are annoyed from xpath/css code inside crawler.